 TP 03, TP 18, TP 19, TP 21, TP 50, TP 87 or TA 88 in TIERS, contact the MEPD specialist assigned to the case and request a correction.

-Supplemental Nutrition Assistance Program (SNAP) recipient, contact the Texas Works advisor assigned to the case and request a correction.
+Supplemental Nutrition Assistance Program (SNAP), contact the Texas Works advisor assigned to the case and request a correction.

 5131 Identifying Managed Care Members in the Texas Integrated Eligibility Redesign System